-175. In June 2007, Audi issued an RFQ for a Valve Timing Control Device to be installed in the direct injection engine for the Audi A6 and A7 to Aisin and DENSO.
+In June 2007, Audi issued an RFQ for a Valve Timing Control Device to be installed in the direct injection engine for the Audi A6 and A7 to Aisin and DENSO.
 DENSO was generally the incumbent supplier for Valve Timing Control Devices to Audi.
-Aisin's and participated in several meetings with DENSO's

-, and to discuss Audi's RFQ (in addition to motor-driven Valve Timing Control Devices to be installed in Toyota and FHI vehicles).
-The sales planning divisions of Aisin and DENSO, which consisted of 10 to 20 individuals, also participated in these meetings.
+Aisin's and participated in several meetings with DENSO's and participated in several meetings with DENSO's and to discuss Audi's RFQ (in addition to motor-driven Valve Timing Control Devices to be installed in Toyota and FHI vehicles).
+Upon information and belief, the sales planning divisions of Aisin and DENSO also participated in these meetings.
 Upon information and belief, Aisin agreed that it would submit a higher bid than DENSO.
 Audi ultimately awarded the contract to DENSO as the parties had intended.